menu icon

 Raw pie dough over a pie plate with five long slits in the middle and salt and pepper on top.

-Cut a few slits in the top of the pie crust.
-Brush the top of the pie crust with a beaten egg and sprinkle salt and cracked black pepper on top.
+Cut a few small slits in the top crust to allow steam to escape.
+Brush with a beaten egg, then sprinkle with salt and cracked black pepper.

 chicken pot pie on a blue and white striped cloth with celery, carrots, plate, fork, and spoon in the background

-Bake for 30 minutes until pie crust is golden brown.
-Carefully remove from the oven and let sit for 10 minutes.
-Slice and serve immediately.
+Bake for 30 minutes, just until the crust is golden brown, since the filling is already cooked and warm.
+Carefully remove from the oven and let the pie rest for 10 minutes before slicing and serving.

 Recipe FAQs